 What is Labradorite I hear you ask?

-Labradorite is a beautiful stone from a family of gemstones called Feldspar, treasured for it’s remarkable play of colour, known as labradorescence.
+Labradorite is a beautiful stone from a family of gemstones called Feldspar (which also includes Moonstone) treasured for it’s remarkable play of colour, known as opalescence.
 The blue flashes of colour through the greenish grey body colour, is an effect similar to that of oil on water.
-Caused by refraction of light from thin internal layers within the gemstone.
+This is caused by refraction of light from thin internal layers within the gemstone.

 Labradorite mainly comes from Labrador in Canada.
 There’s a version with a greenish colour called Spectrolite from Norway and Finland.
 The stone usually grey-green, dark grey or greyish-white exhibits iridescent flashes of peacock colours.